joncoons/Manufacturing-Vision-Accelerator-AMD64/VisionAccelerator--Hands-on-Lab.md

 We also included a simple OpenCV-based connector for RTSP (Real-Time Streaming Protocol), which is quite common for CCTV/Security cameras.

 The last option is for a file-based system, where the camera captures the image and simply stores it to a diretory.
-This
+The python code works as a file watcher, processing the image when uploaded.
+This is the example we'll be using for this lab, as we won't have a physical camera connected.

 4) To DevOps or not to DevOps, that is the question?